awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

    To get temporary credentials, you call either the AWS STS [AssumeRole](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API \(recommended\) or the [GetFederationToken](http://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html) API\.
 For more information about the differences between these API operations, see [Understanding the API Options for Securely Delegating Access to Your AWS Account](http://aws.amazon.com/blogs/security/understanding-the-api-options-for-securely-delegating-access-to-your-aws-account) in the AWS Security Blog\.
 **Important**
-When you create temporary security credentials, you must specify the permissions the credentials grants to the user who holds them\.
+When you use the [GetFederationToken](http://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html) API to create temporary security credentials, you must specify the permissions that the credentials grant to the user who assumes the role\.
 For any of the API operations that begin with `AssumeRole*`, you use an IAM role to assign permissions\.
 For the other API operations, the mechanism varies with the API\.
 For more details, see [Controlling Permissions for Temporary Security Credentials](id_credentials_temp_control-access.md)\.
-If you use the `AssumeRole` API, you must call it as an IAM user with long\-term credentials\.
-The call to the federation endpoint in step 3 works only if the temporary credentials are requested by an IAM user with long\-term credentials\.
-If the temporary credentials are requested by an IAM assumed\-role user with a different set of temporary credentials, then the call to the federation endpoint fails\.
+Additionally, if you use the `AssumeRole*` API operations, you must call them as an IAM user with long\-term credentials\.
+Otherwise, the call to the federation endpoint in step 3 fails\.

-1. After you obtain the temporary security credentials, build them into a JSON "session" string to exchange them for a sign\-in token\.
+1. After you obtain the temporary security credentials, build them into a JSON session string to exchange them for a sign\-in token\.
 The following example shows how to encode the credentials\.
 You replace the placeholder text with the appropriate values from the credentials that you receive in the previous step\.

    ```
    {"sessionId":"*** temporary access key ID ***",